 The Cisco Meraki MS series switch is compatible with industry standard STP (IEEE 802.1D) and RSTP (IEEE 802.1w).
 RSTP is used by default.
-Information on how to configure RSTP on a Cisco Meraki Switch can be found on the “switch settings” section of the MS switch documentation.
+Information on how to configure RSTP on a Cisco Meraki Switch can be found in the Configuring Spanning Tree on Meraki Switches (MS) article.

 The diagram below is an illustration of a scenario in which the elected root bridge might not be the optimal choice:

 In this diagram, Switches D and B comprise the core of the network, Switch A and C are access layer switches.
 Assuming all switches with their default bridge priority, because switch A has the lowest MAC address, it will be elected as a root bridge in this network .
 If the link between switch D and B is 1 gigabit and links between A and D as well as A and D are 100 Mbps, the Gigabit Ethernet link that connects switch D and swith B will be blocked, as a result of the election of Switch A as a root.
 This block causes all the data to flow via a 100-Mbps link across the access layer resulting in a non optimal layer 2 network.